Give a Veteran the Gift of Freedom with a PTSD Service Dog

 We work with all breeds.
 As long as a dog is well-mannered and able to do the work of a PTSD Service Dog, we will evaluate the dog for the program.

 What happens if a dog “fails out” of the training program?

 If a dog doesn’t graduate to be a service dog, he is put up for adoption into families who only want a pet dog, not a working dog.

 How do you know what to teach a service dog to do?

 We train each of our dogs in accordance with the standards set forth by Assistance Dogs International (ADI), and International Association of Assistance Dog Partners (IAADP).
 We tailor our training to fit each veteran’s specific needs.

 How are my donations utilized?

 If a rescue group charges an adoption fee for a dog who is accepted into our program, your donation pays that adoption fee.
-If a dog requires veterinary care while in our training program, your donation helps pay that vet bill.
 The service vest, leash, collar, and information cards we provide with each dog is also paid for by your donation.
 The cost of training each dog is covered by your donation.
 We want to be sure no veteran pays for the cost of his service dog, and your donation makes that possible.